Partial Classicality of Hilbert Modular Forms: Introduction

 Then $f$ is $I$-classical. \end{theorem*}

 We use the method of analytic continuation to prove Theorem~\ref{thm:main}.
-In the situation when $I=\Sigma$, this recovers the classicality theorem proven by Kassaei, who assumed $p$ is unramified.
+In the situation when $I=\Sigma$, this recovers the classicality theorem proven by Kassaei or Pilloni--Stroh, who assumed $p$ is unramified.
 Although when $I=\Sigma$, Bijakowski proved a classicality theorem not assuming $p$ is unramified, it is Kassaei's approach that is more suitable for partial classicality.
-Indeed, when studying the dynamic of $U_\frakp$ operators, it is customary to use the degree function to parametrize regions on the Hilbert modular variety, and analyze how $U_\frakp$ operators influence degrees.
-Kassaei made efforts to analyze how $U_\frakp$ operators affect the more refined \emph{directional degrees}, but only when $p$ is unramified.
+Indeed, when studying the dynamic of $U_\frakp$-operators, it has been proven to be successful to use \emph{degree} to parametrize regions on the Hilbert modular variety, and analyze how $U_\frakp$-operators influence degrees.
+Kassaei made efforts to analyze how $U_\frakp$-operators affect the more refined \emph{directional degrees}, but only when $p$ is unramified.
 On the other hand, Bijakowski was able to use only the degree function to prove a classicality theorem allowing $p$ to be ramified.
-In the situation of partial classicality, the weight $k_\tau$ with $\tau\in \Sigma$ in the slope condition are independent of each other, while the $U_\frakp$ operator intertwines all directional degrees inducing $\frakp$.
+In the situation of partial classicality, the weight $k_\tau$ with $\tau\in \Sigma$ in the slope condition is independent of each other, while the $U_\frakp$-operator intertwines all directional degrees inducing $\frakp$.
 As a result, we cannot avoid analyzing the directional degrees like Bijakowski did.